Resistance – a progress hurdle

 socialam I going to look/feel silly when using this proposition? or am I going to create a social situation if engaging with this proposition?

-And economic risk, whilst related, should not be confused with the next progress hurdle we consider(service elsewhere).
-We are specifically addressing the seekers’ concern that their investment will not be wasted.
+Economic risk, though related to the equitable service exchange progress hurdle, relates to wastage.
 Will the proposition be phased out soon, for example?
 Or does it necessitate integration with other propositions that do not yet exist?

 traditions & norms

-Every social context has a body of customs and beliefs.
-And a proposition that goes against those increases the rejection progress hurdle.
+In every social setting, there are a set of customs and beliefs.
+When a proposition contradicts those, it moves higher in the rejection progress hurdle.

 usage patterns